PatrickBriggs/Swizzler/README.md

 # Swizzler

-Please kindly ignore this repo unless you've been invited.
+Please kindly ignore this repo unless you've been invited or you have constructive input on the file or how I'm using/managing the repository.

 >I've no idea what I am doing.

 ##DDRs
 >Format chosen to support use of FMPerception